 Ask any host that offers “managed hosting” if that means they will update ALL themes and plugins for you, or if you still need to do some yourself.
 Most still require you to do some DIY for paid themes or plugins not in the WordPress repository.

-These should be the kid-gloves version of website maintenance.
+We offer website maintenance plans to help keep things humming along.
 For my client sites on maintenance plans, I manually run updates once or twice a week, spinning the site out into testing sites if the change is a major one and I want to make sure that the update won’t break something.
 I also take on the plugin or theme developers on client’s behalf if things break to help them resolve problems.

 Yes.
 Updates ARE Your Responsibility